-The Bible never says that Adam and Eve married.
-To consider they had children without the benefit of marriage is disconcerting to many; it assaults our traditional idea of matrimony and having kids.
+To consider Adam and Eve had children without the benefit of marriage is disconcerting to many; it assaults our traditional idea of matrimony and having kids.

 The Bible, however, does refer to Eve as Adam’s wife and Adam as Eve’s husband.
 Well isn’t that marriage?
 Maybe it is, maybe it’s not.
 Consider Abraham and Sarah.
 Sarah gave her slave Hagar to Abraham to sleep with him and make a baby.
 The Bible then refers to Hagar as Abraham’s wife, even though no marriage took place.